johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript.md

 It's fully layer backed and opts in to responsive scrolling.
 I can grab the scroll thumb in this 10,000+ line file and drag it around like it was nothing.
 I can jump instantly to bottom and right back to the top -- really responsive and fluid.

 In case you can’t read that code, let me just bump up the font size using Command plus — thats one of my favorite new features.
-Surprisingly handy for a code review, or a even a demo.
+Really handy for a code review, or a even a demo.

+    [press Command-plus a few times]

 It’s the little things, right?

-    [press Command-plus a few times]

-Interacting with your code is nicer, but there are also some new issues and fix-its to help you make your code better and write it more quickly.

-Let me show you.
-I’ll type some code that is using new iOS 11 API.
+OK, now that you can read my code, I’m going to introduce a little problem.

     [type "demo1"]

+I just added some code that is using new iOS 11 API.
+The problem is, my project deploys back to iOS 10, so this will crash when I run on an iOS 10 device.
+Xcode can now warn me when I’m using too-new-API in Objective-C.

-We've brought the too-new-API issue to Objective-C. Xcode's warning me here that my app deploys back to iOS 10, where this is going to crash.
-There’s a fix-it I'll accept, which will wrap the call in the new Objective-C **@available** keyword.
-Catching this kind of problem at compile time is a huge win for quality.
+There’s a fix-it which I'll accept.
+Thats going to wrap my code in the new Objective-C **@available** keyword, so now, this code will only run on iOS 11.
+This is exactly the kind of thing you want to be told at compile time, and I think it’s a huge win for quality.

-My favorite new fix it, though, is for missing protocol methods.
+Let me show you one more new fix-it, this is my favorite new one.
+I don’t really like to type or click more than I have to…

     [navigate to Moon.swift]

-I'm going to conform to PhysicsBody here, which has a few properties I need to implement.
+Over here in Moon.swift, I’m going to conform to PhysicsBody, which has a three methods I need to implement.

     [type ", PhysicsBody" after "Equatable" on line 11]

-New in Xcode 9, I get a single fix-it that will implement **all** of the methods in one go, which is a real time saver.
+Xcode notices that I need to implement some methods, and now it offers me a single fix-it that will implement **all** of the methods in one go.
+I like that one.

 ----------------------------------------

-The last thing I want to show you is something I’m really excited about, something we brought back from Swift Playgrounds.
-Xcode has always known a lot about the structure of your code -- the classes, methods and expressions.
-But it’s never been surfaced in a way that you can use for editing.
+Issues and fix-it’s are great at helping you fix code thats not quite right.
+Avoiding getting into those bad states in the first place, is even better.
+We brought back a concept from Swift Playgrounds, that will let you edit your code without actually typing.

-Now, when I hold down the Command key, and mouse around, I Xcode highlights the structure of my code.
-And when I click, I get a set of options that are specific for that thing.
+When I hold down the Command key and mouse around, I and can see the structure of my code.
+When I click, I get a set of options and transformations that are specific for that thing.

     [Command click on the class around line 11]

-For this class here, I can add a method or property.
-And I can do more than just additive operations, I can also transform what I've already got.
+Here I clicked on a class.
+First off, if I wanted to jump this symbols definition and short circuit the popover, I could do that by holding down Command and Control and then clicking the symbol.
+If want to modify the class, though, I can choose one of the other options, like add method or add property.

+I can also transform code.

 I like my code to be self describing with small expressions and well named variables.
 So I can extract this sub-expression that pulls the moon into it’s own variable.

     [Command click on "Moon" around line 51 and select "Extract Expression…"]

-Down here I've got a big chunk of code that adds all 67 of Jupiter's moons.
-This would probably be better in it's own method, so I can extract that out.
+And I like my methods to be small and to the point, so I’m going to pull out this big chunk of code thats adding a bunch of moons to Jupiter.

     [Command click on the trailing "}" around line 56 and select "Extract Method…"]

-It's really quick and easy to change the shape of your code.
+It’s really quick and easy to change the shape of my code.

-Now those are all local transformations -- what does it look like to do rename something that spans across files.
+Now those were local transformations.
+Often, I want to change the name of something thats used across my project.

-Down here I’ve got this method named position — it could probably be a bit more descriptive.
-Let change the name.
+Here I’ve got this method named “position” — it could probably be a little more descriptive, so let me change it’s name.
 I'll hold down Command and click on it and choose rename.

-    [Command-Control click on << ?? >> on line <<??>> and choose "Rename…"]
+    [Command-Control click on “position” around line 68 and choose "Rename…"]

-When I do that, Xcode collapses down the file I'm in and shows me just the  slices of code that will be affected by this change, in this file and across my entire project.
-When I start typing a new name, I see it reflected in all of those call sites.
+When I do that, Xcode collapses down that file and pulls in all the other files across my project that will be affected by changing this name.
+To help keep things focused, I see just the slices of code that will be affected in each of those files.
+I’m going to pick a new name thats a little more descriptive, how about “orbitalPosition”.
+When I start typing, I see my changes reflected across all of the call sites.
 I can change parameter names too.
-The first parameter name is good, but the second one could be a bit more descriptive.
+The first parameter name looks good, but lets change the second one to “momentInTime”.

 When I’m done, I click "Rename”, and thats it.
+Really easy.

-That was a pretty simple example.
-Let me change the name of this class up here which reaches out into more of my code.
-The name “SmallPlanet” isn’t technically accurate, it should really be “MinorPlanet”, so lets change the name.
-I’ll Command click on the symbol and select rename.
+That was a simple example.
+Let me change the name of this class which is going to have more impact across my project.
+The name “TransNeptunianObject” is a mouthful to say the least — lets go with something a little simpler.
+I’ll Command click on the symbol and select rename, and type in “MinorPlanet”.

 A couple things to notice here.
-Since this is a class name, it has a back file that needs it’s name changed too.
-We can see that the file name will be adjusted for us.
+Since this is a class name, it has a backing file that needs to change too.
+This slice shows us that the file name is being updated.

-The name “SmallPlanet” is used in a comment here too.
-Now comments are tricky, so Xcode err’s on the side of caution and will point these out, but won’t rename them unless you specifically say you want that change.
+Theres also a comment here that has the name.
+Comments are bit tricky, so Xcode err’s on the side of caution and will offer the change, but it won’t rename them unless you specifically say thats what you want.
 I do want this comment to change, so I’ll click the token to toggle it on.

-As I scroll down through the changes, you can see that there are some uses of this class in IB — those will be changed for me.
+Theres a couple of uses of the class in this Storyboard — those will be updated for me.

 And all the way down at the bottom we can see some uses of this class in Objective-C — those will be updated too.